Eduardo Oban: Early life and education

-Military background
+Military career

 After graduating at the PMA in 1979, he held various courses in the Philippine Air Force and the AFP.
 He also served as a special assistant to the Minister of Trade and Industry from 1984 to 1986, and thereafter as the military assistant to the deputy defense minister before becoming the group commander of the Defense Intelligence and Security Group from November 1986 up to January 1988.
 He also served as a group commander at the Intelligence and Security Group of the Department of National Defense.

 He also held command at two squadrons and as the Director for Operations at the 5th Fighter Wing, and also served as group commander of the Tactical Operations Group 12, as the Executive Officer OJ9, located at the Office of the Deputy Chief of Staff for Capability Materiel and Technology Development, and as an AFP Public Information officer.
 He also served as commander of the Air Defense Wing and the 1st Air Division.

 Oban played a major role in the negotiation with Magdalo rebels involved in the Oakwood mutiny in 2003.
 He also served as the Deputy Chief of Staff for Plans, J5, and is viewed by many as the perfect back-stop for Former Philippine Air Force (PAF) Chief Lt.
 General Oscar Rabena, a member of PMA Class 1978 who was also the top AFP planner before he was named to lead the 17,000-strong major service command.
 He also served as the Vice Commander of the PAF, and prior to the appointment as the Chief of Staff, Oban served as the Deputy Chief of Staff of the AFP, responsible for the administration and supervision of the joint coordinating, technical and special staffs of the military headquarters at Camp Aguinaldo.
-He took helm as AFP Chief on 8 March 2011, and serves is the third chief of staff to come from the air force since 1996.
+He took helm as AFP Chief on 8 March 2011 and is the third chief of staff to come from the air force since 1996.
+He succeeded General Ricardo David and ended when he was succeeded by General Jessie Dellosa.
+On February 22, 2014, Oban was appointed by President Aquino to head the Visiting Forces Agreement Commission.

+National Security Adviser

+On April 15, 2026, Oban was named as the new National Security Adviser following the resignation of Eduardo Año due to health concerns.
+He was appointed to the post due to his “extensive experience in military operations, defense planning, and national security”.
+Año also stated that Oban is capable sustaining ongoing national security initiatives under the Marcos administration.